 Declared a UNESCO World Heritage site in 1997, the Sunderbans stretch across 4,000sq km in India and another 6,000sq km in Bangladesh, making it the largest mangrove forest in the world.
 The vegetation here is a unique mix of trees and shrubs that have adapted to their saline coastal habitats like the pneumatophores which have modified roots that grow out of the water’s surface so they can breathe.
 Look out for the iridescent fiddler crabs, amphibious fish like mudskippers, water monitors, the alligators, deer, wild boar and the lovely Irrawady dolphins.
 The delta is a paradise for birdwatchers who delight in spotting egrets, sandpipers, plovers, kingfishers, herons.
 Some can even get a rare chance to spot the migratory Asian Dowitcher!
 But the most famous resident of the area is the Royal Bengal Tiger.
 The tigers have adapted to the surroundings and can survive on saline water, swim and eat fish and other seafood.

 The best way to explore the area is with one of the cruises run by WBTDC.
 The WBTDC runs cruises on two launches, MV Chitralekha and MV Sarbajaya which provide on-board stay with meals.
 The four-decked luxury cruise vessel, MV Paramhansa stops at several sites like Lothian Island, the Bhagabatpur Crocodile Park, Burirdabri, and the Sajnekhali Forest Range.
-The pandemic would have affected several of these services so check once before making plans.

 SUNSET ON THE BEACHES